tangentsnowball/style-guides/html.md

 The chosen code format encourages the use of existing, common, sensible patterns.

 + Always use lowercase tag and attribute names
-+ Use a new line for every block, list, or table element and indent every such child element
++ Write one discrete element per line
 + Use double quotes for attribute values `""` e.g. `<input type="text">`
 + Use valueless boolean attributes e.g. `checked` rather than `checked="checked"`
 + Omit the `type` attributes from `link` stylesheet, `style` and `script` elements